The Beatles launch official Christmas jumper

 The Beatles have launched an official Christmas jumper ahead of the festive season.

-The sweater pays homage to the band’s infamous ‘Abbey Road’ album cover, with the Fab Four wearing red Santa hats as they stride across the iconic crossing.
+The sweater pays homage to the band’s iconic ‘Abbey Road’ album cover, with the Fab Four wearing red Santa hats as they stride across the iconic crossing.

 As described in a press release, the top is also “set in a winter wonderland surrounded by a snowscape scene and traditional Fair Isle Christmas motifs with The Beatles logo above” and the “subtle and stylish grey knit is finished with red sleeves and hems for a festive touch”.